Farlaine the Goblin

-Farlaine the Goblin is an anonymous American comic book series.
-It was created by a mysterious creator who originally went by no name but later revealed the pen name Pug Grumble.
+Farlaine the Goblin is an American comic book series.
+It was created by a seemingly unknown creator who originally went nameless but later revealed themself as the pen name Pug Grumble.
 The series is notable for being published in a horizontal format(11" x 7 1/8"), given it a distinct visual style.

 The series spans 7 volumes, each one exploring a different whimsical land in the Oddlands of Wug, and each volume ranges from 30 to 50 pages.
 Farlaine, a tree goblin shaman is on a heartfelt quest to find a forest of his own, and each book chronicles his adventures in one of the final lands he explores.

 Main story

 Farlaine the Goblin is a tree goblin shaman on a quest to find a forest of his own.
 He has spent years wandering the Oddlands Of Wug in search of a forest and is down to the final 10 lands left to explore.

 Each book in the series explores one of these final lands.